dosu-ai/trpc-cypress/README.md

 # Cypress tRPC Mock Utility

 This file provides utilities for mocking tRPC routes in a Cypress testing environment.
 It is designed to simplify mocking and testing of tRPC APIs by integrating seamlessly with Cypress.
-It is sort of a fork of [cy-trpc](https://github.com/varugasu/cy-trpc) but has support for tRPC v11.
+It is a fork of [cy-trpc](https://github.com/varugasu/cy-trpc) but has support for tRPC v11, returning parial objects, and waiting for procedures to execute.

 ## Overview